Stanley Gibbons: Yvert:

 wide public: Ankylosaurus, Triceratops,

-this year only "local" dinosaurs are depicted.
+this year only "local" dinosaurs are depicting.
 Euro 2 each is very expensive

 even for European country and make their postal usage very limited.